When I think about the experiences I’d like my children to have, one thing that always comes to mind is the opportunity to see the world.

 It doesn’t have to start and end with my husband and children either.
 We’ve been on holiday with my in-laws a couple of times now, which has added a whole other dimension to our breaks (in a good way).
 Intergenerational travel can be win/win: you share the cost of the holiday and have babysitters on hand.
 For them, they get to spend some quality time with their grandchildren in a totally different environment.

-In fact, sitting here on a cold and dreary February morning, it’s getting me daydreaming about where I’d like to take my family next.
-Somewhere like Crete or Puglia seem like very attractive options right now.
+In fact, sitting here on a cold and dreary February morning, all of this talk is making me daydream about where I’d like to take my family next.

-So that’s me.
-What does family travel mean to you?
+So that’s what family travel means to me.
+What does it mean to you?